Chapter 2 5 questions Graded in-browser Saved locally

 Unanswered

-How should you rank the effect of salinity on the speed of sound, compared to temperature and pressure, in most open-ocean settings?
+In most open-ocean settings, how should you think about the effect of salinity on sound speed compared with temperature and pressure?

 Show hint